Employment Support Allowance

 Employment Support Allowance (ESA) is a benefit you can claim if you are unable to work because of a health condition or disability.

 There are different types of ESA

 If you have been working within the last 2-3 years you may have paid enough National Insurance Contributions to claim New Style ESA.
 New Style ESA does not take into account your household income or savings.

-If you have not paid enough National Insurance Contributions you can claim ESA as part of Universal Credit.
+If you have not paid enough National Insurance Contributions you can claim ESA as part of Universal Credit, which is called claiming Universal Credit with limited capability for work.
 Universal Credit is a means-tested benefit which means it will take into account your household income and savings.